MicrosoftDocs/learn/learn-pr/github/manage-github-actions-enterprise/includes/manage-runners.md

-In this part, you explore the different tools and strategies available to you in GitHub Enterprise Cloud and GitHub Enterprise Server in order to manage the use of GitHub Actions runners in your enterprise.
+In this section, you'll explore the different tools and strategies available to you in GitHub Enterprise Cloud and GitHub Enterprise Server to manage the use of GitHub Actions runners in your enterprise.

 ## Choose an appropriate runner for your workload